-It’s not only humans and apes, other animals from lizards to birds and dogs all puff up their chests when they want to establish dominance.
-We know a dog feels guilty when he lowers his head, but we also know that we too can give those puppy dog looks.
+It’s not only humans and apes; other animals, from lizards to birds and dogs, all puff up their chests when they want to establish dominance.
+We know a dog feels guilty when he lowers his head, but we also know that we, too, can give those puppy dog looks.

 The Physical Thought

-There is an emerging field in psychology known as embodied cognition, whose main premise is that our bodies and the world around us don’t only influence us, but are intimately woven within our thoughts.
+There is an emerging field in psychology known as embodied cognition, whose main premise is that our bodies and the world around us don’t only influence us but are intimately woven within our thoughts.
 Our experiences are part of our thinking.

-Studies within this field have brought us some incredible findings — Sitting in a hard chair makes people less willing to compromise than if they were in a soft chair; holding a heavy clipboard caused people to take their jobs more seriously; holding a warm drink made people judge another as more generous and caring than those holding cold drinks.
+Studies within this field have brought us some incredible findings — sitting in a hard chair makes people less willing to compromise than if they were in a soft chair; holding a heavy clipboard caused people to take their jobs more seriously; holding a warm drink made people judge another as more generous and caring than those holding cold drinks.

 It’s putting a new spin on what we make of our minds.
 The typical idea that our consciousness sits inside our brains and observes the world, controlling the body to do its deeds, is only half the story.

-Much of our body language happens without our awareness, we just go along with it.
+Much of our body language happens without our awareness; we just go along with it.
 But, if we look at this idea of embodied cognition, we might find that by becoming aware and using the mind’s power to volitionally choose our form and motion, we can purposefully alter our minds and moods.
 Let’s explore the possibilities.

 There are short-term effects too.
 Positioning your body with a slouch can cause you to feel sad and depleted of energy, as a study from San Francisco State University found.
-They also discovered that changing your posture to an upright position can cause an improvement in mood and energy.
+They also discovered that changing your body posture to an upright position can cause an improvement in mood and energy.